Comparison

 WordPress

-In WordPress, tools like Elementor or Breakdance definitely make building layouts easier, especially if you’re not into coding.
-But even with those builders, it still feels a bit like stacking blocks, you’re working within a set structure, not designing freely.
+In WordPress, tools like Elementor or Breakdance make building layouts easier, but it still feels like stacking blocks, you're working within a set structure, not designing freely.
+If you want complex layouts or smooth animations, you'll probably need custom code or another plugin.

 Framer